Together: A Year of Gloriously Ordinary Co-production

 We expect each team to use what they have learned and work together between sessions to try things out and demonstrate how things can change.
 Collecting and sharing stories is a key element of the programme.

-A woman sitting at a checkout counter with a sign that says 'PAY HERE', a blue flower in a red vase, and a computer monitor.
+A person seated in a wheelchair at a desk that has a sign saying 'PAY HERE', a blue flower in a red vase, and a computer monitor.

 Your core team will be invited to monthly 1-hour check-ins with other Gloriously Ordinary